 Machine learning is the new buzzword in technology innovation.
 By giving computers the ability to constantly learn and adapt using past examples and precedents, it has the ability to significantly define innovation in the 21st century.
-Machine learning can provide a multitude of benefits to society.
-Self-driving cars, which ultimately exist because of machine learning, have the ability to reduce car accidents and make transportation more efficient.
-At the same time, speech recognition, driven by machine learning, allows individuals to communicate in ways unimaginable just years ago.
+Machine learning can provide a multitude of benefits to the economy and society.
+Applications of machine learning vary from predicting the trade price of corporate bonds to identifying whales in the ocean so that ships can avoid them.
+Additionally, speech recognition software, which is driven by machine learning, allows individuals to communicate in ways unimaginable just years ago.
 Machine learning is also driving innovation in healthcare, by allowing doctors to better detect, predict and diagnose illnesses and injuries.

 Technology’s role in healthcare innovation is not new.
 From the first successful transfusion of human blood in 1818, to handheld ultrasound machines, technology has played an integral part in healthcare development and transformation.
 Recently, the medical community has taken large strides towards electronic health systems in order to assess the plethora of information from medical records.
 Machine learning has already demonstrated the ability to be tremendously beneficial in analyzing all of this electronic medical information, and this trend will continue as it provides doctors with predictive analytics to better determine how long a patient will be hospitalized, how long they will receive treatment or even what kind of medicine a patient may need depending on their current condition.